Difference Between Chordates and Non-chordates: Chordates v/s Non Chordates

 Contrast in nervous system complexity:

-• Chordates: Chordates have a tubular system of neurones of which a dorsal hollow nerve cord is the centre of the developing spinal cord in vertebrates.
+• Chordates: Chordates have a tubular system of neurons of which a dorsal hollow nerve cord is the centre of the developing spinal cord in vertebrates.
 This nerve cord provides a favourable pathway for conducting the sense organ impulses and the motor reactions.

 • Non-chordates: In most Non-chordates, there is a Nowell-developed centralized nerve cord.
 Instead, they can have a nerve net or diffuse nerve network – an organization of the nerves much simpler, which serves mainly for immediate reactions to stimuli.
 For example, cnidarians which are jellyfish have what is termed a nerve net that helps in the coordination of body movements as well as the responses to touch among other stimuli.